DrSkippy/Data-Science-45min-Intros/d3-201/README.md

 structure.
 Explore and try to determine where these sources point and take a guess:

-1. [basic] What is the purspose each sourced file?
+1. [basic] What is the purpose of each sourced file?
 2. [intermediate] What determines the number of graphs we will create?
 3. [advanced] How does the graph access the data?